Continuing Education Activity

-There is no role for drugs in the management of bagassosis.
-Being an occupational hypersensitivity pneumonitis resulting from exposure to the bagasse dust, avoiding the dust is usually all that is required to treat the condition.
-Re-exposure to the dust is associated with the re-occurrence of the disease.
-Symptomatic treatment with antitussives, antipyretics, fluid rehydration, rest, nutrition, and in some cases, oxygen supplementation, may be required.
-In very severe forms of the disease, the use of steroids has shown to be beneficial.
+Early diagnosis is critical in managing bagassosis as progression is generally preventable, and adverse effects are usually reversible.
+Minimizing exposure is the cornerstone of management.
+There is no role for drugs in the management of bagassosis; however, where elimination of antigen exposure fails at regressing the disease, corticosteroids may be warranted.
+Being an occupational hypersensitivity pneumonitis resulting from exposure to bagasse dust, avoiding the dust is usually all that is required to treat the condition.
+Reexposure to the dust is associated with the reoccurrence of the disease.
+Symptomatic treatment with antitussives, antipyretics, fluid rehydration, rest, nutrition, and in some cases, oxygen supplementation may be required.
+In very severe forms of the disease, corticosteroids have shown to be beneficial.

 The differential diagnoses of the disease are numerous.
 They include other causes of extrinsic allergic alveolitis, such as those occurring after exposure to other organic dust (such as silicon, hay, cotton, and compost dust) and other non-allergic types of pneumonia, such as infective causes.

 Examples of hypersensitivity pneumonia that could mimic bagassosis include: